Compare & Buy Car, Bike and Health Insurance Online - InsuranceDekho

 Coverage

-A 3rd party insurance policy provides compensation for bodily injuries or demise of a third party (as per the court of law) and property damages for upto Rs.
+A 3rd party insurance for car provides compensation for bodily injuries or demise of a third party (as per the court of law) and property damages for upto Rs.
 7.5 lakh.

 Comprehensive car insurance policies offer compensation for damage caused to the insured vehicle as well as the injury/death of a third party.
 It also offers coverage up to a maximum cap of Rs 7.5 lakh in case of third party property damage.